 Chicken Stock: Chicken stock adds additional flavor that would normally come from a can of condensed cream of chicken soup.

 Freshly Cracked Black Pepper: Freshly cracked black pepper will have more flavor than preground pepper.
 I like coarsely ground pepper but you can use a finer grind.
-If using a finer grind, you will need a smaller quantity of pepper.

 Grated Cheese: I've used a combination of Pecorino Romano and Gruyere cheese.
 Pecorino Romano cheese is made from sheep's milk and is traditionally used in cacio e pepe.
 Gruyere cheese melts beautifully and adds a creamy nutty flavor to the hash brown casserole.

-Whenever possible grate your own cheese.
+Note: Whenever possible grate your own cheese.
 Pregrated cheese often has additives to keep it from clumping together.
 Unfortunately, these additives can also prevent it from melting smoothly.

 Hash Browns: You can use cubed or shredded hash browns.
 It's also ok if your hash browns are still frozen.